Protocol and Practice of Persons Appearing in the Court of Judge Patricia Starr

 Pre-Trial Practice and Management IssuesDiscovery or Disclosure Disputes and/or Sanctions I expect the parties to follow all rules requiring personal consultation or "meet and confer" with a good faith effort to resolve a dispute before asking for court involvement.
 Please discuss possible resolution of issues before the hearing.

 Discovery disputes should first be addressed by contacting my judicial assistant and jointly providing a short (one paragraph) description of the dispute.
 In most cases I will set a virtual status conference to discuss the dispute.
-If the matter is too complicated, I will tell you that you must file a motion.
+If the matter is too complicated, I will tell you that you must file an appropriate motion, such as a motion to compel.
 If you do file a motion, remember that Local Rule 3.2(h) requires a separate document setting forth the request, the response, and the reason the response is insufficient.
 Other Pre-trial Practice Guidelines or Comments Any request to extend time or continue a matter must include the position of the opposing party, or a statement that efforts to determine that position were unsuccessful.

 Motions should include a proposed form of order.